alexyuly/ViewScript-Runtime/README.md

 ##### 💡 Tips

-Pass styles as properties to an HTML element.
-Stop using selectors and specify exact CSS properties for your elements to use.
+Pass styles as properties to HTML elements.
+Skip the classes and selectors, and directly specify CSS properties for each element.

 #### 👷 Model complex data types and their behaviors: